Makes four servings

 Note: If you have a food processor, you can make quick work of the chopping by pulsing the onions, garlic, and pepper until they’re all finely chopped.
 Ditto if you’re using tomatoes fresh from the garden.

 Heat the oil in a stock pot over medium-high heat.
 Add the onions, garlic, bell pepper, and chorizo.
 Sauté until onions start to brown slightly.
 Stir in the tomatoes, broth, and pepper flakes.
 Simmer on low heat for an hour.
 Stir in the cilantro.
-Divide soup between four bowls, then top with cheese and crushed chips.
+Divide the spicy soup between four bowls, then top with cheese and crushed chips.

 If you have teens as I do, or like to have leftovers, I recommend doubling this recipe.
+You can even make enough to freeze for a second meal later in the week.